Sjofartsdirektoratet/docs/content/rest-api/qualifications/seagoing_service.md

 The latest version of this API can be found deployed in our test environment at: https://sdir-d-apim-common.portal.azure-api.net/docs/services/sdir-d-api-aps-seagoing.
 {{% /panel %}}

-## STYRK codes
+## Occupation codes
-The positions available for reporting with the respective STYRK codes are listed in norwegian in **Table 1**.
-This list can also be obtained with XXX API command.
+The Norwegian Maritime Authorithy has decided a set of acceptable occupations when reporting seagoing service time.
+These occupations are the same as used in the "A-melding", namely the *STYRK codes*.
+The acceptable STYRK codes are listed in **Table 1**.

-**Table 1**
+All codes can also be obtained using the API operation *Get Sdir reference list og Occupation codes*, this list will always be updated.
+If the seafarer has worked in an occupation not listed in Table 1, a list of corresponding occupations can be found by using the API operation *Get Sdir total overview over occupation codes*.
+For example the occupation "Platform chief" can be reported as "skipsfører".

+**Table 1 - List of acceptable occupation codes (Updated 03.09.20)**

 | Category   | STYRK title                | STYRK code |
 |------------|----------------------------|------------|